stanton26/AppDefense/labs-partner/site-recovery-lab.md

 In this lab you will pair up with another student group in order to simulate the setup and configuration tasks for VMware Site Recovery Manager

+This lab envrionment will configure a cloud to cloudd DR scenario.
+We will not be pairing Site Recovery with an on premise environment, however such configuratiton is also possible.

 **Group Pairings**
 Since we only have 10 SDDDCs in our environment we will be pairing in groups of 2 SDDC's per team.